mhance/cabin-photonid/README.md

 # Using the CABIN method for ATLAS photon identification

 Workspace for optimizing ATLAS photon ID cuts using the CABIN method.
 The CABIN method is implemented in the [cabin python package](https://github.com/scipp-atlas/cabin), available [on pypi](https://pypi.org/project/cabin/).
+Requires running with `cabin v0.3.3` or newer.

 ## Previous work